 Vidura uvācha, “Hey King!
 When any esteemed elderly man comes near, then the prana (life-force) of a youthful man moves upwards; when he stands up to receive the elderly man and offers pranaams, then the prana (life-force) returns to its true place.

-It is imperative for a resolute man that when a saintly person comes to his house as a guest he should first offer him a seat, wash his feet with water, then should make kind queries of his well-being and share the same with him and then offer him food after ascertaining his needs.
+It is imperative for a resolute man that when a saintly person comes to his house as a guest, he should first offer him a seat, wash his feet with water, then should make kind queries of his well-being and share the same with him and then offer him food after ascertaining his needs.

-A doctor, one creates splits/fissures in operations, corrupted/tainted in Brahmacharya, a thief, a cruel man, a drunkard, one who kills the foetus in the womb, a military man and the seller of the Vedas – all these are unworthy of having their feet washed and if they come to one’s house as a guest, then they are worthy of being welcomed/received with special love that is to say respect.
+A doctor, one who creates splits/fissures in operations, one who is corrupted/tainted in Brahmacharya, a thief, a cruel man, a drunkard, one who kills the foetus in the womb, a military man and the seller of the Vedas – all these are unworthy of having their feet washed and if they come to one’s house as a guest, then they are worthy of being welcomed/received with special love that is to say respect.